spotify/luigi/doc/luigi_patterns.rst

 If you are overwriting of the same data source with every run, you'll need to ensure that two batches can't run at the same time.
-You can do this pretty easily by setting batch_mode to max and setting a unique
+You can do this pretty easily by setting batch_method to max and setting a unique
 resource:

 .. code-block:: python

     class A(luigi.Task):
-        date = luigi.DateParameter(batch_mode=max)
+        date = luigi.DateParameter(batch_method=max)

         resources = {'overwrite_resource': 1}